nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ![ViewState1](images/ViewState1.png)

 Step 2.
-The user executes `view 2` to view the 2nd person details in the `DoConnek Pro`.
+The user executes `view 2` to view the 2nd person's details in the `DoConnek Pro`.
-The `view` command update the `Current Selected Person` pointer with the corresponding index from the input. <br>
+The `view` command updates the `Current Selected Person` pointer with the corresponding index from the input. <br>

 ![ViewState2](images/ViewState2.png)